 When you’re done working with this URL handle, free it and all its related resources.

 This API is marked as experimental for now and ships for the first time in libcurl 7.62.0 (October 31, 2018).
 I will happily read your feedback and comments on how it works for you, what’s missing and what we should fix to make it even more usable for you and your applications!

 We call it experimental to reserve the right to modify it slightly going forward if necessary, and as soon as we remove that label the API will then be fixed and stay like that for the foreseeable future.

-The URL API wiki page.
+The URL API section in Everything curl.